-The VA disability attorneys at Chisholm Chisholm & Kilpatrick LTD can examine your medical and service records and build the strongest case on your behalf.
-We can gather evidence that connects your lung cancer diagnosis to your military service and prepare a compelling legal argument for the VA.
+The VA disability attorneys at Chisholm Chisholm & Kilpatrick LTD can examine your personnel medical and service records to build the strongest case on your behalf.
+We can gather evidence that connects your lung cancer diagnosis to your military service and prepare a compelling legal argument for VA.

 Presumptive Service Connection

-Assuming you are granted benefits, the VA rates your disability from 0 to 100 percent.
+Assuming you are granted benefits, VA will rate your disability from 0 to 100 percent, depending on the rating criteria used to measure your condition.
 Your disability rating determines the amount you receive in monthly benefits.

 VA Disability Compensation Levels